Michael R. Lorigas

 Dwayne A. Robinson

-Dwayne Robinson is a partner at Kozyak Tropin & Throckmorton, and focuses his practice on complex litigation.
+Dwayne Robinson is a partner at Kozyak Tropin & Throckmorton, and focuses his practice on complex litigation and appeals.

-Dwayne received his Bachelor of Arts in Political Science and his Bachelor of Science in Journalism from University of Florida, where he also minored in Business Administration.
-He later received his Juris Doctor, magna cum laude, from University of Florida Levin College of Law, earning the distinction of membership in the Order of the Coif.
+Dwayne holds a Bachelor of Arts in Political Science and a Bachelor of Science in Journalism from the University of Florida, where he also completed a minor in Business Administration.
+He later received his Juris Doctor, magna cum laude, from the University of Florida Levin College of Law, earning the distinction of membership in the Order of the Coif.
 There, Dwayne served as Editor-in-Chief of the Florida Law Review.
 Thereafter, Dwayne clerked on the United States Court of Appeals for the Eleventh Circuit with the Honorable Ed Carnes.

-Prior to joining Kozyak Tropin & Throckmorton, Dwayne was a senior associate at a large local firm, where he focused on commercial litigation matters involving corporate governance disputes, foreign sovereign immunity, employment claims, and federal statutory causes of action.
+Prior to joining Kozyak Tropin & Throckmorton, Dwayne was a senior associate at the international law firm of Hogan Lovells, where he focused on commercial litigation and appellate matters involving corporate governance disputes, foreign sovereign immunity, employment claims, and federal statutory causes of action.

 Dwayne is a committed member of the community.
-He serves on the Board of Directors for The Lotus House women’s shelter in the Overtown district of Miami.
-He also served as governor on The Florida Bar Young Lawyers Division Board of Governors, representing Miami’s Seat 3 and as Vice President for the Wilkie D. Ferguson, Jr. Bar Association.
-He is past chairman of The Florida Bar’s Media & Communications Law Committee.
+He is the incoming Chair of the Appellate Court Rules Committee of The Florida Bar.
+He serves on the Board of Directors for The Lotus House women’s shelter in Miami.
+He also served as governor on The Florida Bar Young Lawyers Division Board of Governors, representing Miami’s Seat.
+He is the past chair of both the Judicial Diversity Initiative and The Florida Bar’s Media & Communications Law Committee.

 Maria D. Garcia

-Maria D. Garcia is a Partner and Co-Chair of the Healthcare Practice at Kozyak Tropin & Throckmorton and focuses her practice on health care law and commercial litigation.
+Maria D. Garcia is a Partner and leads the Healthcare Practice at Kozyak Tropin & Throckmorton.
+For over 15 years, she has focused her practice on health care law and commercial litigation.
 She has extensive experience in managed care litigation and advising healthcare providers regarding Medicare, Medicaid, and commercial health plan issues.
 Maria has led multiple multi-million-dollar managed care litigation matters in arbitration and state and federal courts.
 Maria also provides guidance to health care providers on various transactional legal issues, such as business expansion, federal and state regulatory compliance, practice formation, joint ventures, managed care contracting, and non-compete agreements.
 She received her B.A., magna cum laude, from Florida International University (FIU), and earned her Juris Doctor from the FIU College of Law.

-Maria is also devoted to the community and is currently a member of the Florida Board of Medicine, the Florida Commission on the Status of Women, and the CABA Pro Bono Legal Services Board of Directors.
+Maria is also devoted to her community.
+She served as a member of the Florida Commission on the Status of Women.
 She has also served as President of the Cuban American Bar Association and President of the FIU Alumni Association.
+Currently, Maria is the Chair of the Coral Gables Chamber of Commerce and serves on the CABA Pro Bono Legal Services Board of Directors and FIU Law Dean’s council.

 PERSONAL STATEMENT